 A1 German exam tips, preparation, and samples & exercises

-In that regard, here are some A1 German exam tips & preparation you could apply, find useful for your journey to taking the test, from students who had taken the same A1 German exam.
+In that regard, here are some A1 German exam tips & preparation you could apply, and find useful for your journey to taking the test from students who had taken the same A1 German exam.

 Besides learning from the books, also learn from YouTube videos.
 It gives a clear picture of how the exam goes so you have an idea of what to expect during the actual exam.
 Practice daily hearing or listening, reading and writing, and speaking exercises.
 Try to allot 2-3 hours a day practicing and also doing vocabulary exercises. – Jizelle, 91/100